denten-books/plain-text/1-chapter.md

 cultural anxiety about artificial intelligence and robotics comprises a part of larger problematics related to action delayed in time an space by symbolic means.
 The technology of the word decouples readers from writers.
-Once decoupled, such seemingly autonomous actors clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
+Once decoupled, seemingly autonomous actors---books and robots---clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
 It is again a curious way of putting things, but not unusual in the larger context of post-Kantian humanism at the turn of the twentieth century.
 In Moreno's words we hear more than an echo of Marx's fetishism of commodities, by which "definite social relation between men" assumes "the fantastic form of a relation between things" [@marx_capital_1967, 72].
 Moreno arrives at a similar conclusion by another logic.
-In drawing some of the earliest examples of social network analysis maps, he finds and objects to the presence of things in the position of social actors.
+In creating some of the earliest examples of social network graphs, he finds (and objects to) the presence of things in the position of social actors.

 Moreno helps us see the book in a new light.
-If it was always, as he writes, a in part, a robot for enacting action at a distance, it is all the more robotic as a device that draws electricity.
-When in the 1930s one could view Moreno book--bombs as a fanciful---technophobic even---view of literary technology, a century later his concern appears pressing and prescient.
+If it was always, as he writes, a a robot for enacting action at a distance, it is all the more robotic as a device that draws electricity.
+When in the 1930s one could view Moreno book-bombs as a fanciful---technophobic even---view of literary technology, a century later his concern appears pressing and prescient.
 The unintended consequences of disembodied and automated agency, from artificially intelligent personal assistants to market trading algorithms, worry scientists, legislators, and media theorists.
-What looks like a book today indeed can function as a gun and a trigger.
-I mean this literally: it comprises a part of the same computational platform that powers drones and aircraft carriers.
-Today, the "servers" that serve the world's largest purveyors of literature service also air traffic control and the National Security Administration [@soyata_combat:_2012; @logicworks_government_2015].
+What looks like a book today indeed takes on the functions of gun and trigger.
+I mean this literally: the simulated text comprises a part of the same computational platform that powers drones and aircraft carriers.
+Today, "servers" that serve the world's largest purveyors of literature service also air traffic control and covert intelligence [@soyata_combat:_2012; @logicworks_government_2015].

 These conditions compel us---humanists, historians, philologists---to
 reconsider the easy relationship we have enjoyed with the material conditions of textuality since the Gutenberg press.
-The "simulated book," as I will call it here, and, alternatively, the "computed literary artifact," no longer plays by the same rules as print.
+"Simulated text," as I have been calling it here, and, alternatively, the "computed literary artifact," no longer plays by the same rules as print.
 The bibliographic illusion veils machine internals.
 The universal Turing machine, from which all computational devices inherit, will reveal itself ultimately as a form of governance.
 To make the particulars of computational governance comprehensible, I will also argue that the Turing machine, and subsequently all computers, belong to the long history of the book.
 They gain meaning for us not as mathematical abstraction, but as mechanisms of generalized symbolic manipulation: related to pen, paper, typewriter, and telegraph.

 In this chapter, I draw several pre-histories of the literary device, first as a formal technique, then as an thought experiment, and finally as a control mechanism.
-To preserve agency and to break the inertia of leisurely reading, we must rediscover the book as a device; to call it forth for what it is and always was---a robot for effecting thought at a distance; and to bring it back under the purview of interpretation.
-My approach to the problem of "digital" literature lies such dual movement between making strange and making familiar.
+To preserve a sense of human agency and to break the inertia of leisurely reading, we must rediscover the book as a device; to call it forth for what it is and always was---a robot for effecting thought at a distance;
+and to bring it back under the purview of interpretation.
+My approach to the problem of "digital" literature lies the dual movement between making strange and making familiar.
 To discover the object again is to strip it of its ideational content---to dispel the fetish.
 To understand it is to imbue it with new meaning and subjectivity.
 In this chapter, we shall encounter the book anew as a mechanism and complex system.
-The device-like property of computed text implies severe consequences for the practices of reading, writing, and interpretation.

 [^ln1-auto]: See for example @heidegger_pathmarks_1998, 57: "For the phenomenon
 most worthy of thought and questioning remains the mystery of